Holmbridge

-Holmbridge is a small village on the A6024 to the southwest of Holmfirth and south of Huddersfield in West Yorkshire, England.
+Holmbridge is a small village on the A6024 about 1.5 miles to the southwest of Holmfirth and about 8 miles south of Huddersfield, in West Yorkshire, England.
 It is in the parish of Holme Valley and the metropolitan borough of Kirklees.

-Four Inns Walk started at St. David's Church, Woodhead Road, Holmbridge.

 In the 1950s, it was a site in the Survey of English Dialects.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the village.

 The village has one pub, the Pickled Pheasant, one church, the Parish Church of St David, and a Village / Parish Hall.
+The former Four Inns Walk started at St. David's Church.

 Holmbridge Cricket Club, who play in the Huddersfield Cricket League, are one of the village's central features.